jhfrank/simple-web-server-for-pdf/README.md

 # simple-web-server-for-pdf
-A simple node.js web server and client, where client can select PDF file from server to display.
+A simple node.js web server and client, where client can select a PDF file from server for display.